Nenagh: History

 The last Marquess (James Butler) died in 1997.
 Without a male heir, the marquessate became extinct, while the earldom is dormant.

 The town seems to have been refounded in the 16th century.
 In 1550, the town and friary were burned by O'Carroll.
 In 1641 the town was captured by Red Owen O'Neill, but shortly afterwards it was recaptured by Lord Inchiquin.
 It surrendered to Ireton in 1651 during the Cromwellian period and was burned by Patrick Sarsfield in 1688 during the Williamite Wars.
 Apart from the Castle and Friary, most of the town's buildings date from the mid-18th century onward when its sale out of Butler ownership led to the large-scale grant of leases and the subsequent growth of industries and buildings.
 The town's growth and development was accelerated in 1838 when the geographical county of Tipperary was divided into two ridings and Nenagh became the administrative capital of the North Riding.
 In this period Daniel O'Connell held one of his Monster meetings for Repeal of the Act of Union at Grange outside of Nenagh.

 In the 19th century, Nenagh was primarily a market town, providing services to the agricultural hinterland.
 Industries included brewing, corn processing, coach building and iron works with the addition of cottage industries such as tailoring, dressmaking, millinery, shoemaking, carpentry, wood-turning, wheelwrighting, harnessmaking, printing, and monumental sculpting.
 In the middle of the 19th century, Nenagh was affected by the Famine.
 The Nenagh Co-operative Creamery was established in 1914 providing employment in milk processing and butter-making.
+The Castle Brand aluminium manufacturing company was founded in Nenagh in 1934 as the Irish Aluminium Company Ltd. In 2004, it was still the sole manufacturer of aluminium cookware in Ireland.

 Politics and governance

-The town is part of the nine-member municipal district of Nenagh for elections to Tipperary County Council and is part of the Tipperary constituency.
+The town is part of the nine-member municipal district of Nenagh for elections to Tipperary County Council and is part of the Tipperary North constituency.
 Nenagh was the county town of the former county of North Tipperary, abolished in 2014.